lunch-money/developers/source/includes/_assets.md

 ## Update Asset

-Use this endpoint to update a single transaction.
-You may also use this to split an existing transaction.
+Use this endpoint to update a single asset.

 > Example 200 Response